 Description: Abusers are increasingly exploiting digital technologies in the course of intimate partner violence.
 In partnership with the New York City Mayor's Office to Combat Domestic Violence, we have conducted qualitative studies of the IPV ecosystem in NYC to help understand how technology arises in abuse situations.
 We also have explored the spyware as used in intimate partner violence, surfacing the wide variety of apps that can be used as spyware by abusers.
 Google has already made changes to their policies as a result of our work, and we are working with Google and Symantec on the tricky challenges that "dual-use" apps represent.

 Our research team's webpage is here.
+Our research introduced clinical computer security, a new approach to provide personalized face-to-face interventions to assist IPV survivors.
 Our research led to founding the Clinic to End Tech Abuse (CETA), which you can read about here.

-Awards: Oakland 2016 paper won Distinguished Student Paper Award
+Awards: Oakland 2016 Distinguished Student Paper Award, USENIX Security 2023 Distinguished Paper Award

 Media coverage: Technology Review - Threatpost - Slashdot

-Description: We have been investigating machine learning privacy and confidentiality issues.
+Description: We have been investigating the privacy and confidentiality of machine learning systems.
 We performed a case study of privacy in pharmacogenetics, wherein doctors use machine learning models to help guide clinical assessments.
 We show that machine learning models can be abused by a clever attacker to infer genetic information about a person via a technique that we call model inversion.
-We show that previously suggested countermeasures based on the principle of differential privacy would prevent the attacks, but only while prohibitively increasing risk of negative patient outcomes.
-In follow-up work, we showed that model inversion works against facial recognition and lifestyle surveys because one can take advantage of real-valued confidence information released by machine learning prediction APIs
+In follow-up work, we showed that model inversion works against facial recognition and lifestyle surveys because one can take advantage of real-valued confidence information released by machine learning prediction APIs.

 Papers: Eurocrypt 2014, Oakland 2015